nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 Piliocolobus_tephrosceles_CM019250.1.fasta	| 41801809
 Rattus_norvegicus_CM070393.1.fasta	| 39727701

 With the outlier landmark removed, the range of bounded sizes is now much narrower.
-If we visualize the the *Capra* comparison following the outlier removal, wee see that the bounded regions are now of similar sizes and completely syntenic.
+If we visualize the the *Capra* comparison following the outlier removal, we see that the bounded regions are now of similar sizes and completely syntenic.

 ![Capra_bounded_out](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Mammal-uces/Capra_bounded_out.jpg)